denisyuji/eth-remote-for-rdk/README.md

 # Pre-requisites: #

-Before start, please ensure you are able to connect to a RDK device on a given IP address and port.
+Before start, please ensure you know your device's IP and API port (default is 9998).

 # How to use it #